 6. Regularly review and update your loyalty program

 Adaptation is central to the success of a loyalty program.
 We need to know what rewards would be most effective, and how much value they should carry.
 This can only happen after observing customer behavior.
 What starts as an estimation quickly becomes a race towards optimization.
-The process is simply gathering feedback, analyzing data, and pivoting to align with your strengths.
+The data discovery process, involving gathering feedback, analyzing data, and pivoting to align with your strengths, is crucial in this journey.
 This is part of the reason why our choice of loyalty app needs to track and visualize analytics.

 Loyalty programs are widely thought of as being essential custom retention tools in e-commerce.
 Shopify loyalty apps are gaining traction as complete solutions to one of the biggest problems in e-commerce.
 As such this guide on how to set up loyalty programs on Shopify stores leads you through the process and establishes a few guidelines for improving your own loyalty program.

 E-commerce figures suggest that as high as 65% of a company's revenue originates from repeat purchases.

 What metrics monitor Loyalty Program performance?